platy/transit-radar/README.md

 [x] Sync count check and synchronisation and request debounce in client -(with timeout)- [x] Only animate when the second changes and save cpu [x] Stations
-[] Figure out scaling again for antialiasing
+[x] Figure out scaling again for antialiasing
 [] Implement the draw with geometry as a parameter meaning the view wont have to be recalculated when the time changes (improves performance by having no allocations in the render process - application wont need render loop, it will only need to act on changes and researching)
+[] curved paths not going to the end
 [] Search an extra amount (maximum will be the time to first departure) and then set expiry to that and filter when drawing [] Add station search
 [] fast mode